Supervision agreement

 Account Name: Lucy Pendle

-Payment Reference: Please ensure that the payment reference is the name of the person receiving counselling
+Payment Reference: Please ensure that the payment reference is the name of the person receiving supervision